ntropy-network/ntropy-sdk/README.md

 * entry_type: incoming for money coming into the account, outgoing for money going out of the account
 * description: The transaction description string
 * account_holder_id: A unique identifier for the account holder
-* is_business: A boolean indicating if this is a business transaction (True) or a consumer transaction (False)
+* account_holder_type: A string indicating the type of the account of the transaction (business or consumer)
 * (optional) correct_merchant: A string that should match the merchant output of the API.
 If you combine this with --ground-truth-merchant-field=correct_merchant you will be given an accuracy % for the API.
 * (optional) correct_labels: The label that the transaction should be marked as.
 If you combine this with --ground-truth-label-field=correct_labels you will be given an F1 score for the API.